Betty Louise Bell

-Betty Louise Bell is an American author and educator.
+Betty Louise Bell (born November 23, 1949, in Davis, Oklahoma) is an American author and educator.

-Background

-Bell was born on November 23, 1949, in Davis, Oklahoma.
 She is a scholar and fiction writer of Cherokee ancestry.
 She earned her PhD in 1985 from Ohio State University.

+Works

+Bell published an autobiographical novel Faces in the Moon in 1994 in which an abused "mixed-blood Cherokee" protagonist, named Lucie, has no access to nostalgic stereotypes about Native Americans in the United States but still finds an identity.
+In the protagonists mind, the contemporary stereotype is that of poverty and ghettoization, but the protagonist is asked by white friends: "What's it like being Indian".

 Career

 Bell is a former director of the Native American Studies Program and former assistant professor of American culture, English, and Women's Studies at the University of Michigan.
 Her areas of scholarly interest include Native American literature, Women's Studies, 19th-century American literature, and creative writing.
-Her first novel Faces in the Moon was published in 1994 and received favorable reviews.
-In addition, Bell has published critical articles on Native American Literature that emphasize the political and personal aspects of Native American identity.
+Bell has published critical articles on Native American Literature that emphasize the political and personal aspects of Native American identity.